 Importing a vehicle that is not a road vehicle

 If you are importing a vehicle that is not a road vehicle, for example, a motorised wheelchair, quadbike or golf cart, then you are not required to obtain a road vehicle import approval.

 However, you may apply to the department for an Advisory notice confirming that your ‘thing’ is not a road vehicle.
 Having an advisory notice may help you clear your non-road vehicle through customs.

 For more information, visit the advisory notice that thing is not a road vehicle web page.

 Importing road vehicles under Status of Forces Agreements and certain Customs Tariff Act by-laws

-Subsection 22(2) of the RVSA and section 171 of the Road Vehicle Standards Rules 2019 (the Rules) provide that a person is permitted to import a road vehicle in accordance with certain by-laws under the Customs Tariff Act 1995 regarding Status of Forces Agreements (SOFAs) or vehicles reimported by the Australian Defence Force (ADF).
+Subsection 22(2) of the RVSA and section 171 of the Road Vehicle Standards Rules 2019 provide that a person is permitted to import a road vehicle in accordance with certain by-laws under the Customs Tariff Act 1995 regarding Status of Forces Agreements or vehicles reimported by the Australian Defence Force.
 This document sets out the requirements relating to import of these vehicles.

 More information is included in the Importing road vehicles under Status of Forces Agreements and certain Customs Tariff Act 1995 by-laws – overview.